jbcodeforce/java-studies/docs/index.md

 By building the project through the aggregator POM, each project that has packaging type different than pom will result in a built archive file

 By setting packaging to pom type, we're declaring that project will serve as a parent or an aggregator for other sub module project.
-A module element is added to the parent project
+A module element is added to the parent project.

 When running `mvn package` command in the parent project directory, Maven will build and test all the dependant modules.

 !!! note
-		Recall that maven `profile` helps to define specific environments for maven execution. to set some different runtime properties.
+		Recall that maven `profile` helps to define specific environments for maven execution.
+It is useful, to set some different runtime properties.
 Useful for testing and production packaging.
 		`mvn package -P test`.
 See some examples [here](https://www.mkyong.com/maven/maven-profiles-example/)

 ### Specific open liberty maven declaration